ricmmartins/glusterfs-azure-shared-disks/README.md

       * 2 Network Security Groups (1 per VM Network Interface Card)
    * A Shared Data Disk attached to the both VMs

+I'll be using the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) once is fully integrated to Azure and with all modules I need already installed.

+## Create SSH key pair
+ssh-keygen -t rsa -b 4096